syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-nested-groups.md

 {% endhighlight %}

 {% highlight XAMARIN %}
-//DocIO supports performing mail merge with dynamic object (ExpandoObject) in Windows Forms, WPF, ASP.NET, ASP.NET MVC, ASP.NET Core, and UWP platforms alone.
+//ExpandoObject supported from Xamarin.Android(v7.1),Xamarin.iOS(v10.8) and Xamarin.Mac(v3.0).
+//You can use IDictionary<string, object> collection, where ExpandoObject is not supported.

 {% endhighlight %}

 {% endtabs %}

-The following code example provides supporting methods for the previous code.
+The following code example shows GetCustomers and GetOrders methods which are used to get data for mail merge

 {% tabs %}